anjyfade1/Digital-Login-Page/README.md

 This project was bootstrapped with react app

-using create react app to work on this project (login page)
+Using create react app to work on this project (login page).

-## Creating different ui components to make it easy to work on the project
+In this project the user is allowed to login into their Digital account

 In the project directory, you can run:

-npm run start to get started with the project
+npm run start to get started with the project which will be opened in your local browser